slackapi/bolt-js/docs/_deployments/serverless-framework.md

 Your app is now deployed and Slack is updated, so let's try it out!

-Open a Slack channel that your app has joined and say "hello" (lower-case).
-Just like when we [ran the app locally](#run-the-app-locally), your app should respond back:
+Just like the [running the app locally](#run-the-app-locally) section, open a Slack channel that your app is in and say "hello".
+You app should once again respond with a greeting:

 > 👩‍💻 hello<br/>
 > 🤖 Hey there @Jane!

 **4. Deploy an update**

-As you continue building your Slack app, you'll need to deploy updates.
+As you continue to build your Slack app, you'll need to deploy the updates.
 Let's get a feel for this by updating your app to respond to a "goodbye" message.

 Add the following code to `app.js` ([source code on GitHub][getting-started-with-serverless-framework-app/app.js]):